harryxu-yscz/machine-learning-environment/README.md

 OpenCV, Tensorflow, Theano and Caffe are built with NVIDIA GPU support for hardware acceleration.

 OpenCV has been compiled for Python3.
-The `ml_venv` python virtual environment contains a ready to use OpenCV Python3 binding library.
+The `ml_venv` python virtual environment contains ready to use OpenCV Python3 binding library.

 Port `6006` is exposed for Tensorboard log file parsing.